woman shouting - how to deal with anger in grief

 Acceptance

 It can be extremely tempting to suppress anger, especially if it’s a form that is not socially acceptable such as anger directed towards the person who has died.
 Either that, or anger is often repressed in order to spare others in our lives stress or worry.
 This is not helpful as the anger may erupt in inappropriate ways, hurting both yourself and others.
 It can also lead to general irritability, short-temperedness and even illness.
-Not facing up to anger immediately will only help to prolong this stage of grief.
+Not facing up to anger will only help to prolong this stage of grief.

 Untapped Positivity